martinfthomsen/TORQUE_MOAB-Multisubmitter/README.md

 second in between to avoid overloading the system.

 # Usage
 To use this wrapper script is very simple.
+The command has 3 parts.

-First argument should be either "qsub" or "msub". next comes the arguments for qsub or msub, this could for instance be "-W group_list=MYGROUP -A MYGROUP -l nodes=1:ppn=1,mem=1gb,walltime=0:00:30" and in the end you can list all the shell scripts you want submitted with the previous defined submission parameters.
+First argument should be either "qsub" or "msub".

+Next comes the arguments for qsub or msub, this could for instance be "-W group_list=MYGROUP -A MYGROUP -l nodes=1:ppn=1,mem=1gb,walltime=0:00:30"

+In the end you can list all the shell scripts you want submitted with the previous defined submission parameters.

 # Example (usage on computerome)